RayidAfzal/intel-unnati-dlstreamer/results/logs/readme.md

-This directoruy contains the log files that were obtained from our testing.
+This directory contains the log files that were obtained from our testing.